Welcome to chictopia! I think of you like the kilt and feel comfortable wearing it, go for it =]posted almost 5 years ago

 I wouldn’t let my boyfriend wear it, but if you feel comfortable in it, then go for it!
 But, I’m a bit more casual than most of the users on here, so it’s kinda just my opinion (:posted almost 5 years ago

 If you like it, wear it!
 Sure, it may seem a little strange, but that’s what makes you unique and who you are Lol You should go over to the Utilikilt store, I went there and the guy gave me a whole list of reasons kilts kick butt.
-I just can’t remember any Ahaposted almost 4 years ago
+I just can’t remember any Ahaposted about 4 years ago